Merlin (Disney): Kingdom Hearts series

 Merlin appears as a recurring character in the Kingdom Hearts series as an ally of the protagonists.
 He is typically present in the hub world of the games in which he appears.

 He first appears in Kingdom Hearts (2002) residing in a hidden underground house in Traverse Town, where he helps Sora train in his magical abilities.
 Merlin also possesses the Hundred Acre Wood book, which Sora uses to transport himself to that world.

 In Kingdom Hearts II (2005), Merlin moved to Hollow Bastion and lived in the headquarters of the Hollow Bastion Restoration Committee, being a member of the group restoring the world.
 He still has the Hundred Acre Wood book with him, and also gave Sora the Baseball Charm to summon Chicken Little.
-He is also called to the Disney Castle to help stop Maleficent's spell on the world, so Merlin offers a door with which Sora, Donald and Goofy can transport themselves to the past (Timeless River) to discover the origin of this danger and try to stop her.
+He is also called to the Disney Castle to help stop Maleficent's spell on the world, so Merlin offers a door with which Sora, Donald and Goofy can transport themselves to the past to discover the origin of this danger and try to stop her.
 Later, like the other characters present in Hollow Bastion, Merlin remembers that Hollow Bastion was once known as Radiant Garden.

 In the prequel Kingdom Hearts Birth by Sleep (2010), a decade before the events of the first Kingdom Hearts, he resides in Radiant Garden, where he gives Terra, Ventus, and Aqua permission to view the Hundred Acre Wood book, granting them access to the Hundred Acre Wood Command Board.

 In Kingdom Hearts III (2019), Merlin sends Kairi and Lea to a realm where time is stilled, allowing them to train at their own pace.
 Sora, Donald, and Goofy meet Merlin in Twilight Town, where the wizard reveals to have the Hundred Acre Wood storybook with him.

 In the original Japanese version of the games, Merlin is voiced by Minoru Uchida in Kingdom Hearts II, Hiroshi Arikawa in Birth by Sleep, and Atsushi Goto in Kingdom Hearts III.
 (Note: Merlin is unvoiced in the first Kingdom Hearts, with his dialogues appearing in speech balloons.)